jihan431/my-dotfiles/README.md

-# 🛠 My Dotfiles - Jihan Nugraha
+www# 🛠 My Dotfiles - Jihan Nugraha

 A collection of personal configurations for Linux (Hyprland, Waybar, and more).
 This repo stores all the settings to make resetting your laptop/PC easy.